-Sense Amplifier Figure 19 shows the circuit assumed for a sense amplifier - it's a clocked latch-based sense amplifier.
-When the ENABLE signal is not active, there is no flow of current through the transistors of the latch.
+Sense Amplifier Figure 18 shows the circuit assumed for a sense amplifier - it's a clocked latch-based sense amplifier.
+When the ENABLE signal is not activated, there is no flow of current through the transistors of the latch.
+When the ENABLE signal is activated the sensing begins.
+The isolation transistors are responsible for isolating the high capacitance of the bitlines from the sense amplifier nodes during the sensing operation.
 The small-signal circuit model and analysis of this latch-based sense amplifier is presented in Section 4.4.

-Bitline and Sense Amplifier Muxes Figure 20 shows the circuit assumed for the bitline and sense amplifier muxes.
+Bitline and Sense Amplifier Muxes Figure 19 shows the circuit assumed for the bitline and sense amplifier muxes.
 We assume that the mux is implemented using NMOS pass transistors.
-The use of NMOS transistors implies that the output of the mux needs to be precharged high in order to avoid degraded ones.
-We do not attempt to size the transistors in the muxes and instead assume (as in [20]) fixed widths for the NMOS transistors across all partitions of the array.
+The use of NMOS transistors implies that the